Henrik-3/unofficial-valorant-api/README.md

 See the current status of the API here: https://status.henrikdev.xyz/

 # Documentation
-The documention for the API is available under https://app.swaggerhub.com/apis-docs/Henrik-3/HenrikDev-API (not updated to v3 yet)
+The documention for the API is available under https://app.swaggerhub.com/apis-docs/Henrik-3/HenrikDev-API

 # Projects using this API
 - https://github.com/Henrik-3/valorant-labs